d2l-ai/d2l-en/chapter_linear-classification/classification.md

 ## Summary

-Classification is a sufficiently frequently used problem type that it warrants its own convenience functions.
-Note that there is a difference between (classification) accuracy that we want to minimize and the logistic loss function that we are actually minimizing.
-Fortunately, our specific choice of loss function ensures that minimizing it will also lead to maximum accuracy.
-This is the case since the maximum likelihood estimator is consistent.
-It follows as a special case of the Cramer-Rao bound :cite:`Cramer.1946,Radhakrishna-Rao.1945`.
-For more work on consistency see also :cite:`Zhang.2004`.

-More generally, though, the decision of which category to pick is far from trivial.
-For instance, when deciding where to assign an e-mail to, mistaking a "Primary" e-mail for a "Social" e-mail might be undesirable but far less disastrous than moving it to the spam folder (and later automatically deleting it).
-As such, we will tend to err on the side of caution with regard to assigning any e-mail to the "Spam" folder, rather than picking the most likely category.
+Classification is a sufficiently common problem that it warrants its own convenience functions.
+Of central importance in classification is the *accuracy* of the classifier.
+Note that while we often care primarily about accuracy, we train classifiers to optimize a variety of other objectives for statistical and computational reasons.
+However, regardless of which loss function was minimized during training, it's useful to have a convenience method for assessing the accuracy of our classifier empirically.

 ## Exercises